2022 - 2023 Board of Trustees

 Membership

 New Jewish members are always welcome!
 We also offer an associate membership for non-Jews or those interested in conversion.
-Simply contact our Temple Office at (318) 387-0730 or 1868Temple@gmail.com.
+Simply contact our Temple Office at (318) 387-0730 or [email protected].
 The office is typically open Tuesday through Thursday from 9 am - 1 pm.
-Feel free to leave a message any other time and we will get back to you within one business day.
+Feel free to leave a message any other time and we will get back to you as as we are able.

 |